barnash/mocha-retry/README.md

 npm install mocha-retry
 ```

-Then you will have to change the ui, use `xunit-retry` as your ui.
+Then you will have to change the ui, use `mocha-retry` as your ui.
 See the example [here](https://github.com/giggio/mocha-retry/blob/master/test/mocha.opts) on the mocha.opts file.

 ### Problems running it with a locally installed package